Helium-DevTeam/Helium-User-Document/_coverpage.md

 - Powerful, fast and lightweight
 - Written in C++
-- Doesn't require any modify or mod to the Minecraft server
+- Doesn't require any modify to the Minecraft server
 - Free software licensed by GPL-3.0-or-later license

 [Github](https://github.com/Helium-DevTeam/Helium)